Niilo Keinänen

 FAQ

-The first of my showcases presented at this page was previously using brotli compression.
+A: The first of my showcases presented on this page was previously using brotli compression (with very high quality level, even).
 Yet I was still able to pump up maximum data capacity by almost 100x.
 Majority of my optimization techniques are still utilizeable even if your messages/files are already compressed.